Wage And Hour Compliance

 Which Employees Must My Company Pay Overtime Pay Under Federal Law?

-The federal Fair Labor Standards Act, 29 U.S.C. §§ 201-219 (the “FLSA”), and its implementing regulations, 29 C.F.R. §§ 510 et seq., require that most employees in the United States be paid at least the federal minimum wage of $7.25 per hour for all hours worked and overtime pay at 1½ times the regular rate of pay for all hours worked in excess of 40 hours in a workweek.
+The federal Fair Labor Standards Act, 29 U.S.C. §§ 201-219 (the “F.L.S.A.”), and its implementing regulations, 29 C.F.R. §§ 510 et seq., require that most employees in the United States be paid at least the federal minimum wage of $7.25 per hour for all hours worked and overtime pay at 1½ times the regular rate of pay for all hours worked over 40 hours in a workweek.

-However, the FLSA sets forth exemptions from both minimum wage and overtime pay for employees employed as bona fide executive, administrative, professional and outside sales employees.
+However, the F.L.S.A. sets forth exemptions from both minimum wage and overtime pay for employees employed as bona fide executive, administrative, professional, and outside sales employees.
 FLSA § 13(a)(1), 29 U.S.C. § 213(a)(1).
-The FLSA also exempts certain computer employees.
+The F.L.S.A. also exempts certain computer employees.
 FLSA § 13(a)(1), 13(a)(17), 29 U.S.C. § 213(a)(1), 213(a)(17).
-In general, to qualify for exemption, workers must satisfy certain tests concerning their job duties and be paid on a salary basis at not less than $455 per week.
+To qualify for an exemption, workers must satisfy specific tests concerning their job duties and be paid on a salary basis at not less than $684 per week.
 Job titles do not decide exempt status.
 For an exemption to apply, a worker’s specific job responsibilities and salary must satisfy all the requisites of the U.S. Department of Labor’s regulations.

-Which Employees Must My Company Pay Overtime Pay In New York State?
+Which Employees Must My Company Pay Overtime Pay In Manhattan State?

-The New York State Minimum Wage Act, N.Y.
-Labor Law § 650 et seq., requires that employees in New York be paid at least the New York minimum wage of $8.00 per hour for all hours worked.
-Covered employees who work overtime must be paid at a rate that is 1½ times their regular, “straight-time” hourly rate of pay.
+The Manhattan State Minimum Wage Act, NY.
+Labor Law § 650 et seq., requires that employees in Manhattan be paid at least the Manhattan State minimum wage, which, depending on the county and the employer’s size, ranges from $11.10 per hour to $15.00 per hour — for all hours worked.
+Covered employees who work overtime must be paid at a rate of 1½ times their regular, “straight-time” hourly rate of pay.

-For non-residential employees in New York, this overtime rate applies to all time in excess of 40 hours in a payroll week.
+For non-residential employees in this overtime rate applies to all time in excess of 40 hours in a payroll week.

-For residential employees (that is, live-in workers), this overtime rate applies to all time in excess of 44 hours in a payroll week.
+For residential employees (that is, live-in workers), this overtime rate applies to all time more than 44 hours in a payroll week.

-As noted above, the FLSA sets forth exemptions from overtime pay for certain categories of employees.
-New York follows these exemptions, but requires that these categories of employees be paid at least 1½ times the New York minimum wage of $8.00 per hour for their overtime hours.
+As noted above, the F.L.S.A. sets forth exemptions from overtime pay for specific categories of employees.
+Manhattan follows these exemptions but requires that these categories of employees be paid at least 1½ times the Manhattan minimum wage for their overtime hours.

 Which Employees Must My Company Pay Overtime Pay In New Jersey?

-Article I, paragraph 23 of the New Jersey Constitution, the New Jersey State Wage and Hour Law, N.J.S.A. §§ 34:11-56a - 34:11-56a30, and the State Wage and Hour Law's implementing regulations, N.J.A.C. §§ 12:56 et seq., require that employees in New Jersey be paid at least the New Jersey minimum wage of $8.25 per hour for all hours worked and overtime pay at 1½ the employee’s “regular hourly wage” for all hours worked in excess of 40 hours in a workweek.
+Article I, paragraph 23 of the New Jersey Constitution, the New Jersey State Wage and Hour Law, N.J.S.A. §§ 34:11-56a – 34:11-56a30, and the State Wage and Hour Law’s implementing regulations, N.J.A.C. §§ 12:56 et seq., require that employees in New Jersey be paid at least the New Jersey minimum wage of $12.00 per hour for all hours worked.
+Overtime pay is at 1½ the employee’s “regular hourly wage” for more than 40 hours worked in a workweek.

-Employees exempt from overtime under New Jersey law include any person employed in a bona fide executive, administrative or professional capacity.
-Other exempt employees in New Jersey are outside salespeople, farm laborers, hotel employees, employees of common carriers of passengers by motor bus, limousine drivers who are employed by an employer engaged in the business of operating limousines, and employees engaged in work relating to raising or care of livestock.
+Employees exempt from overtime under New Jersey law include anyone employed in a bona fide executive, administrative or professional capacity.
+Other exempt employees in New Jersey are outside salespeople, farm laborers, hotel employees, common carriers of passengers by motor bus, limousine drivers employed by an employer engaged in the business of operating limousines, and employees engaged in work relating to raising or care of livestock.

-In New Jersey, to qualify for the executive, administrative, or professional employee exemption, an employee must be compensated on a salary or fee basis at a rate of not less than $455 per week.
+In New Jersey, to qualify for the executive, administrative, or professional employee exemption, an employee must receive compensation on a salary or fee basis at a rate of not less than $684 per week.

 Return to Practice Areas page.